alukosdev/ccsp/standards/fedramp.md

 The FedRAMP standard dictates that American federal agencies must retain their data within the boundaries of the United States, including data within cloud datacenters.
 !!!

+## Noteworthy

+- [x] The FedRAMP standard dictates that American federal agencies must retain their data within the boundaries of the United States, including data within cloud datacenters.
+- [x] The FedRAMP standard promotes the adoption of secure cloud services across *federal government agencies*.

 ## Sources

 - https://www.fedramp.gov/program-basics/